 There are a number of gospel resources in their language.
 Pray there will be opportunities to use these tools effectively.

-"When the governor saw what had happened, he became a believer, for he was astonished at the teaching about the Lord."
+"Then the proconsul believed, when he saw what had occurred, for he was astonished at the teaching of the Lord."
 Acts 13:12

 Pray for many from this people group to be amazed at what Christ can do to bless their families and communities.